suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 #### Combustor

-The combustor component is where the the fuel to air ratio is computed and this is used to compute the sfc and the thrust later in the network.
+The combustor component is where the the fuel to air ratio is computed.
+It is also used to compute the sfc and the thrust later in the network.

 <pre><code class="python"># ------------------------------------------------------------------
 #  Component 7 - Combustor